femfataal/FMP/prototype.md

 ![image](https://github.com/FemkeKocken/FMP/assets/50365794/f8be9e21-7203-428a-9690-09345bc607f0)

+I still kind of like the unstable identity glitch idea.
+Or trying to communicate the idea of instability and fluidity through the design of the app

 ## Entry 25/10/2023 - realization ##

 So now I am looking into React, and the idea is to make a Figma prototype, and see if that can be turned into React with a tool.
 I suppose that from there I can ask for help in letting it make API calls to GPT.